hlashbrooke/WordPress-Plugin-Template/README.md

 ## I've got an idea/fix for the template

 If you would like to contribute to this template then please fork it and send a pull request.
+Please submit all pull requests to the `develop` branch.
 I'll merge the request if it fits into the goals for the template and credit you in the [changelog](https://github.com/hlashbrooke/WordPress-Plugin-Template/blob/master/changelog.txt).

 ## This template is amazing!
 How can I ever repay you?